 If the husband dies, the widow is entitled to recover the amount by filing a suit against the legal heirs of the deceased husband.
 But the legal heirs of the husband are not personally liable to pay the dower.
 The dower is a debt against the estate of the deceased husband which is inherited by heirs.

-After the death of husband the most effective method of enforcement of dower is the exercise of right of retention.
+After the death of the husband, the most effective method of enforcement of dower is the exercise of the right of retention.
 A widow, whose dower remains unpaid, has a right to retain the properties of the husband till her dower debt is satisfied.
-This right is termed as the right of retention in lieu of unpaid dower and it is available to a widow, whether there is any agreement between the parties for this right or not.
+This right is termed as the right of retention in lieu of unpaid dower and it is available to a widow, whether there is an agreement between the parties for this right or not.

-Under this right if a wife has taken possession of her husband’s properties lawfully (with free consent of the husband) in lieu of unpaid dower, then she is entitled to retain that possession after the death of her husband, until her dower is paid out of the properties retained by her.
+Under this right, if a wife has taken possession of her husband’s properties lawfully (with the free consent of the husband) in lieu of unpaid dower, then she is entitled to retain that possession after the death of her husband until her dower is paid out of the properties retained by her.

 Saburunnessa v.
 Sabdu Sheikh AIR 1934, Cal.
 HC